SMFA Competitions

 INFORMATION FOR DISTRICT FESTIVALS

-• For 2023, District Festivals are allowed two District Winners to the Provincial Finals for each Provincial Scholarship Class and each Canada West Excellence Class, provided the qualifying mark (88) has been attained.
+• District Festivals are allowed two District Winners to the Provincial Finals for each Provincial Scholarship Class and each Canada West Excellence Class, provided the qualifying mark (87) has been attained.

 • An accurate record of all competitors entered in Provincial Classes, including name, contact information, and marks, must be maintained.